makgyver/fluke/docs/def_alg/def_server.md

 The `Server` constructor is responsible for initializing the server.
 Usually, there is not much more to it than setting the server's attributes.
 However, there is an important notion that you should be aware of: all the server's hyperparameters should be set in the `hyper_params` attribute that is a [DDict](../fluke.md).
 This best practice ensure that the hyperparameters are easily accessible and stored in a single place.

-## Single round sequence of operations
+## Sequence of operations of a single round

 The standard behaviour of the `Server` class (as provided in the class [Server](../fluke.server.md)) follows the sequence of operations of a standard Federate Averaging algorithm.
 The main methods